Filters can apply additional logic on top of recommendation results served by the AI engine.

 Static filter

-This type of filter allows you to show the fixed number of items that match the conditions of the filter.
-If there are not enough items to fill in the recommendation slot, the slot is not displayed at all.
+This type of filter allows you to show a fixed number of items that match the conditions of the filter.

 Distinct filter